Priestly-flutter/CodeBaseC/README.md

 # CodeBaseC
-this contains the practical application of what we do in the CSC305 class on C++
+    This contains the practical application of what we do in the CSC305 class on C++